 In fact, using it as a CRM is not much different than using Excel or Google Sheets as your CRM.
 It'll "work" as a contact book, but it'll never actually be what a business needs to scale.

-Instead, Airtable should be thought of as an extension of your CRM.
+Instead, Airtable should be thought of as an extension of your CRM which can be achieved through integration.

 Looking for a CRM?
 Our team can give you an unbiased opinion and point you in the right direction based on your business needs.
 Request a free CRM Audit here.

 As much as we don't recommend using Airtable as your CRM, we do believe it serves a place in just about every business.
-For instance, Airtable can serve as a fantastic database extension of your lead and customer info.
+It's one of the best no code tools and for instance, Airtable can serve as a fantastic database extension of your lead and customer info.

 Check out our Airtable integrations here.